 Improvements to the 'Wild-card' system to make extra hours count automatically;

 Additional support documentation on ‘referees’ and who should be given as people to confirm an activity;

 More peer assisted learning on the Award.
 We have introduced an Award Ambassadors and Award Champions scheme which will aim to encourage peer support as well as being a great developmental opportunity for our students;

 - Students wanted an online community to support them and to share information in addition to the offline community fostered by our Award socials.
 In January 2017 the Award Team and Ambassadors set up the UEA Award Facebook Group, which now has close to 200 members;

 - We’ve now issued digital UEA Award Badges for certificate completers for use on their LinkedIn profile.

 UEA Award 2016-17 Feedback: completed or coming soon

 - We have a new ‘Get Writing Group Support Session booked for 22nd November 2017 where students can come along and write their first online submission with the support of UEA Award staff;

-- The Award Team are currently producing some online training videos to help support students through the process of the Award;
+- The Award Team have produced some online training videos to help support students through the process of the Award;

 - We’re currently revising our ‘How to use the UEA Award on a CV document’ with more examples and also adding additional example material to other support documents.